Dvaara/demonstration/README.md

 ```
 Based on the policy defined in OPA engine, the request will be allowed or denied.
 This is demoed in the below video.
+The node agent can be modified to use AWS IID attestation to dynamically authenticate the workloads.
 ##### 7. Clean the environment

 Stop the docker containers: